GillesArcas/galerie/README.md

 *galerie* is a command line utility generating HTML galleries from media directories.
 Images and videos can be organized by dates, by directories, by both or by the content of a diary file.
-A diary file is a markdown file organized by dates, each day described by a text and some medias (photos and movies).
+A diary file is a markdown file organized by dates, each day being described by a text and some medias (photos and movies).
 Additionally, a gallery can be exported to Blogger platform.

 - [Installation](#installation)
 - [Usage](#usage)